Building a startup is hard, and requires both willpower and good leadership. Looking for must-have tools to take your startup to new heights?

 If you’re like most driven leaders, you probably spend your days and are kept up at night by ideas floating through your mind.
 If it’s not ideas, it’s to-dos, responsibilities, and emails to respond to.
 No worries, this is a good thing, as you should always focus on your goals.

-But if you want to stay sane while chasing your many goals, use a project management tool like Asana or Trello.
+But if you want to stay sane while chasing your many goals, use project management tools like Asana or Trello.
 Asana is a web and mobile tool that helps you track all of your projects so you don’t have to store them in your mind or on sticky notes.
 You can see your startup’s overall goals, as well as small to-dos.
-When you need to write things down, just create a post in Asana, and either save it for later or assign it to someone else to handle.
+When you need to write things down, just create a post in Asana and either save it for later or assign it to someone else to handle.
 Trello is similar in that it uses “boards” to store your lists.
 You can also assign a board to someone.
-What we love about Trello is that it syncs with all your devices so you’re always up to date.
+What we love about Trello is that it syncs with all your devices, so you’re always up-to-date.

 Internal communication is extremely important for a startup.
 What’s also important, and perhaps critical to a startup’s success, is having good external communication.
 This can be with your investors, board members, or your users.

-There are also professional tools that can help keep you organized like Zoho.
+There are also professional tools that can help keep you organized, like Zoho.
 The company offers a suite of online productivity tools that are used by over 25 million people.
-It’s an all-in-one solution that can handle anything from invoicing and accounting, to website creation.
+It’s an all-in-one solution that can handle anything from invoicing and accounting to website creation.
 If you’re in need of a specific tool for accounting – one of the most dreadful tasks in any company – try Wave.
-It’s meant specifically for startups and small businesses, and helps you automate your invoicing, track your expenses, and manage transactions.
-Best of all is that it’s super user-friendly and intuitive.
+It’s meant specifically for startups and small businesses and helps you automate your invoicing, track your expenses, and manage transactions.
+Best of all, it’s super user-friendly and intuitive.

 There’s no doubt that building and running a startup is tough work.
 You have tons of responsibility, a lot of people to manage, and several ideas to run through.
 But if you take our 5 tips into consideration and make an effort to implement them, you’re sure to see results.
 We’ll see you at your IPO!